 The Editors welcome reports on research in progress and brief notices of research findings, as well as news of general interest to linguists.

 The Editors also welcome books from authors and publishers for review in the Ghana Journal of Linguistics.
 They may be sent to Ọbádélé Kambon Kambon, PhD, The Editor-in-Chief, Ghana Journal of Linguistics, University of Ghana, P. O. Box LG 1149, Accra, Ghana.
-Anyone who wishes to review a particular book is invited to contact the editor.
+Anyone who wishes to review a particular book is invited to contact the Editor-in-Chief.

 Submissions should be submitted electronically at https://gjl.laghana.org.
 They should be accompanied by a brief biographical note giving the author's name in the form it should appear in print plus current academic or professional position and field of research interest.
 Please see the inside back cover of this issue for detailed instructions.